infosimples/deathbycaptcha/README.md

 DeathByCaptcha is a Ruby API for DeathByCaptcha - http://www.deathbycaptcha.com

 > DeathByCaptcha is recommended for solving the most popular CAPTCHA types,
-> such as image to text, reCAPTCHA v2, reCAPTCHA v3, hCaptcha and FunCaptcha.
+> such as image to text, reCAPTCHA v2, reCAPTCHA v3 and FunCaptcha.

 ## Installation